 (j) Computer system, if applicable, to maintain electronic medical records system.

+(k) Refrigerated medication storage

 (4) Common Area or Areas of Refuge.
 If all [patient] resident rooms, day rooms, and toilet rooms are not tied into the emergency generator to provide heat and cooling in an emergency situation, the facility shall provide common area or areas of refuge for all [patients] residents as described below.

 (a) (text unchanged)